Finishing Operations in Manufacturing

 From a technological perspective, you got to nail both data points and visual proof.
 Surveillance is the perfect example where the surveillance industry, as it's been for the last 20 years, really hasn't been positioned well to do that.
 The traditional surveillance provider is a reseller of equipment, an installer, and then they walk away, hands off, it's done.
 They also don't typically think of the network as a whole.
 I mean, yeah, their devices sit on the network, but if it's the network's fault, again, they throw up their hands.
 Having a full service provider that understands that and isn't just going to, well, I'm sorry, that's not our thing, but literally take ownership of the technology all the way through to this idea of making sure you're fully compliant and responding correctly when there's an outage or something else, that's a huge thing in cannabis and a requirement.
 Most people don't get that they get burned by fines or theft or something else.
 It's not a good lesson.

-When we chose to start a Cannabis IT Services Company, again, it goes back to the strategic side and the big picture side of things, the business things.
+When we chose to start a Cannabis IT Services Provider Company again, it goes back to the strategic side and the big picture side of things, the business things.
 I love that and figuring that stuff out, but I'm also always about taking ownership.
 Number one, I don't expect our clients to love, like, or be good at technology.
 If they were, again, it goes back to the first question, why should you hire us?
 Well, yeah, I think there's valid reasons, but most of them, these aren't the strengths, and quite frankly, not their focus as well.
 For us to know what the compliance requirements are and to provide that information, again, that's value to our clients to understand the full life cycle.
 Cannabis is fascinating, even more so than alcohol and some other stuff, because quite frankly, now with infusion, in manufacturing.
 I mean, cannabis is in everything, and not just edibles and consumables, but health products.
 You've got rubs and you've got other things that the product is used for.
 It's like an ingredient like sugar, which ends up in everything all over.
 Only now you have to track it.
 You have to know where it's at, and every state's different

 Final Thoughts: